 Words that express the grammatical relationship between words.
 They don’t carry intrinsic meaning but help you build a sentence or express a feeling.
 Functions words are, for instance, prepositions (in, at, for), auxiliary verbs (can, do, have, may), possessive pronouns (your, his, our), or some nouns and verbs with little meaning (thing, regular, become, appear).
 In most cases, they don’t carry any intrinsic meaning, and therefore they won’t help Google or users understand what your article is about.
 Therefore, in these languages, Yoast SEO strips these words from your keyphrase and looks at the occurrence of content words.

 A feature in Yoast SEO that lets you see what your post or page may look like when it appears in the search results.
-With this feature, located in the Yoast SEO metabox and the sidebar, you can edit and preview (both for mobile and desktop) your SEO title, slug, and meta description.
+With this feature, you can edit and preview (both for mobile and desktop) your SEO title, slug, and meta description.

-Refers to a line, text or a phrase at the top of a written text that explains what the text is all about.
+Refers to a line, text, or phrase at the top of a written text that explains what the text is all about.
 Usually in a larger or bolder typeface.

 A Yoast SEO structured data block that you can use in the WordPress block editor to create how-to articles.
 The block automatically adds the correct structured data to the page, making it eligible for rich results.